oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

 4. Step 4: Provide **Connection details**

-    In the second step, define details for your connection.
-You will need to know in which **region** is your instance running.
+    In this step, you will define details for your connection.
+You need to know in which **region** is your instance running.
 Then you also have to provide the **Tenancy OCID** and **User OCID** that would connect to OCI Vision.

     Based on the information provided you will then **generate API Key** and register it with the user whose OCID you've provided.